 - B.1.
-Section 53(5) of the 1981 Act permits any person to apply to Central Bedfordshire Council, as the Surveying Authority for the Definitive Map and Statement, for an order to modify the Definitive Map and Statement under subsection 53(2) of the 1981 Act if they consider these are in error and need correcting. - B.2.
+Section 53(5) of the Wildlife and Countryside Act 1981 ("the 1981 Act") permits any person to apply to Central Bedfordshire Council, as the Surveying Authority for the Definitive Map and Statement, for an order to modify the Definitive Map and Statement under subsection 53(2) of the 1981 Act if they consider these are in error and need correcting. - B.2.
 Mr. Darren Woodward has applied under Section 53(5) to add a public bridleway to the Definitive Map and Statement through the Crown Hotel, Biggleswade, on the ground that it subsists or is reasonably alleged to subsist, having been a way used both on foot and with pedal cycles. - B.3.
 Section 53(2) of the 1981 Act places a duty on the Council, as the Surveying Authority, to modify the Definitive Map and Statement upon the occurrence of certain events detailed in Section 53(3) of the Act.
 Section 53(3)(c) gives details of some of the events which require the Council to modify the Definitive Map and Statement: - 53(3)(c) The discovery by the authority of evidence which (when considered with all other relevant evidence available to them) shows - i) that a right of way which is not shown in the map and statement subsists or is reasonably alleged to subsist over land in the area to which the map relates, being a right of way such that the land over which the right subsists is a public path, a restricted byway or, subject to section 54A, a byway open to all traffic. - B.4.
-Section 31 of the Highways Act 1980 describes how a highway may be deemed to have been dedicated by the landowner as indicated by long use of the way by the public.
-It states: - 1) Where a way over any land, other than a way of such a character that use of it by the public could not give rise at common law to any presumption of dedication, has been actually enjoyed by the public as of right and without interruption for a full period of 20 years, the way is to be deemed to have been dedicated as a highway unless there is sufficient evidence that there was no intention during that period to dedicate it. - 1A (Omitted) - 2) The period of 20 years referred to in subsection (1) above is to be calculated retrospectively from the date when the right of the public to use the way is brought into question... - 3) Where the owner of the land... - (a) has erected....a notice inconsistent with the dedication of the way as a highway...
+Section 31 of the Highways Act 1980 ("the 1980 Act") describes how a highway may be deemed to have been dedicated by the landowner as indicated by long use of the way by the public.
+It states: - 1) Where a way over any land, other than a way of such a character that use of it by the public could not give rise at common law to any presumption of dedication, has been actually enjoyed by the public as of right and without interruption for a full period of 20 years, the way is to be deemed to have been dedicated as a highway unless there is sufficient evidence that there was no intention during that period to dedicate it.